Stories in this arc:

 She had used to love the way he pronounced her name with that faint Irish burr of his, but now it made her furious.
 How dared he take her name into his mouth!
 Taking a deep breath to steady herself, she stopped and slowly turned around to face him.
 As if she wanted to protect the frail little life moving in there, she unconsciously crossed her arms over her round belly.

 When O’Neill caught up with her, at first he didn’t seem to know what to say.
-He looked her up and down as if he wanted to make sure he wasn’t just imagining her condition, while Irina defiantly glared back at him.
+He looked her up and down as if he wanted to make sure he wasn’t just imagining her condition, whilst Irina defiantly glared back at him.
 Finally, he slowly shook his head.

 “Why didn’t you tell me?”